rodneyshupe/Cookbook/Recipes/Baking-Breads.rst

 -----

-We love the combination of prosciutto, pepperoni, and capicola in this bread, but you can use 9 ounces of any combination of your favorite cured meats; just be sure to have each sliced 1/4 inch thick at the deli counter.
+We love the combination of prosciutto, pepperoni, and capicola in this bread, but you can use 9 ounces of any combination of your favourite cured meats; just be sure to have each sliced 1/4 inch thick at the deli counter.
 Do not use thinly sliced deli meats and cheese, as they will adversely affect the bread's texture.
-Use a mild lager, such as Budweiser; strongly flavored beers will make this bread taste bitter.
+Use a mild lager, such as Budweiser; strongly flavoured beers will make this bread taste bitter.

 .. raw:: pdf